 Though Cardio Exercise Risks Are Few, They Are Significant

 Many studies confirm the benefits of cardiovascular conditioning, popularly known as aerobics or cardio.
-Numerous peer-reviewed studies show that aerobics prevents high blood pressure, diabetes and heart disease, as well as reducing the risk for some cancers.
+Numerous peer-reviewed studies show that aerobics prevents high blood pressure, diabetes, and heart disease, as well as reducing the risk for some cancers.
 The benefits of aerobics are not limited to physical health.
 Studies also indicate mental health benefits such as reduced depression and improved brain function.

-Aerobics is one of 3 distinct kinds of exercise that studies show are absolutely essential to our health, the other two being strength training and stretching.
-And here is where the danger of aerobics lies – your body needs these three kinds of exercise regularly and any one of them alone will NOT keep you healthy!
+Aerobics is one of three distinct kinds of exercise that studies show are absolutely essential to our health, the other two being strength training and stretching.
+And here is where the danger of aerobics lies – your body needs all three of these exercises regularly, and any one of them alone will NOT keep you healthy!

 There’s another danger in doing ONLY aerobic exercise.
 This danger pertains to those who use aerobics to lose weight.
-Fitness research has found that cardio workouts cause food cravings.
+Fitness research found that cardio workouts cause food cravings.
 We all know how difficult it is to ignore food cravings – nearly impossible.
 The best solution is to add strength training to your workout which decreases our craving for food.

 Oh, and one more thing.
 Pilates is one of the few methods that includes all three kinds of exercise that the body needs – stretching, strength training, and cardio.
 You get both stretching and strength training from the every Pilates exercise.
 Cardio is added later when you reach the intermediate and advanced levels and remove pauses between each exercise.
 Thus, with Pilates you avoid both cardio problems mentioned here.